Where was The Stolen Girl filmed

 In movie

-Scene where The scene depicting the headquarters of Dash Voice, the fictional online platform where investigative journalist Selma works.
+Scene where depicting the headquarters of Dash Voice, the fictional online platform where investigative journalist Selma works.
 This historic Art Deco building, once the city's tallest, lent a sophisticated and established feel to the media outlet's offices, reflecting its importance in the narrative's exploration of media and truth.

 Real